 See the SDK reference guides for details about each API method, such as required arguments, return values, and side effects.

 See the Best Practices section for recommendations and considerations when implementing a Full Stack SDK.

 To build a broad experimentation program across technical and less-technical teams, pair Full Stack with Optimizely Web to integrate server-side and client-side experimentation in a single platform.
 For more information, see our KB article Experiment end-to-end with Optimizely X Web and Full Stack.

-If you have any questions, please submit a ticket to our developer support team.
+If you have any questions, please contact support.
 We'll be happy to help you set up any of our SDKs!